metalbear-co/charts/README.md

 (useful if you’re running mirrord across multiple clusters) and provides visibility into seat usage across your organization.

+- The mirrord License Server is only supported in the mirrord Enterprise plan.

 - [mirrord-license-server](./mirrord-license-server)

 ## Quick Setup